 10. WEIGHING FISH

-All fish must be weighed at one of the Official Virginia Beach Tuna Tournament Weigh Stations: Marina Shores in Lynnhaven Inlet or The Virginia Beach Fishing Center in Rudee Inlet.
+All fish must be weighed at one of the Official Virginia Beach Tuna Tournament Weigh Stations: Long Bay Pointe in Lynnhaven Inlet or The Virginia Beach Fishing Center in Rudee Inlet.
 The scales open at 4:00pm and close at 7:30pm on all three days of fishing.
 A boat’s fish may be weighed after 7:30 on Thursday or Friday ONLY (not Saturday) under these circumstances: if the boat was fighting a fish after lines out, in case of mechanical problems, or due to an unavoidable delay as determined by the Tournament Committee.
 The Tournament Committee must be notified of the situation prior to 7:30.
 On Saturday the scale will close at 7:30.
 Fish are weighed to the tenth of a pound.